godotengine/godot-docs/classes/class_control.rst

 | *Getter* | get_anchor() |
 +----------+--------------+

-Anchors the right edge of the node to the origin, the center or the end of its parent container.
+Anchors the right edge of the node to the origin, the center or the end of its parent control.
 It changes how the right margin updates when the node moves or changes size.
-Use one of the ``ANCHOR_*`` constants.
+You can use one of the ``ANCHOR_*`` constants for convenience.
 Default value: ``ANCHOR_BEGIN``.

 .. _class_Control_anchor_top: